Fabian2321/multimodal-fact-checking/archive/README.md

 # Archive Overview

-Dieses Verzeichnis enthält ältere, experimentelle oder selten genutzte Dateien und Skripte, die für die Entwicklung und Dokumentation des Projekts relevant sind.
-Die Inhalte sind thematisch in Unterordner gegliedert:
+This directory contains older, experimental, or rarely used files and scripts that are relevant for the development and documentation of the project.
+The contents are organized thematically in subdirectories:

-## Struktur
+## Structure

-- **notebooks/**: Jupyter-Notebooks für Analysen und Prototyping (z.B.
-LLAVA.ipynb)
+- **notebooks/**: Jupyter notebooks for analysis and prototyping (e.g., LLAVA.ipynb)
-- **scripts/**: Python-Skripte für Experimente, Integration und Auswertung
+- **scripts/**: Python scripts for experiments, integration, and evaluation
-- **datasets/**: Skripte zur Erstellung, Bereinigung und Analyse von Datensätzen und Knowledge Bases
+- **datasets/**: Scripts for creating, cleaning, and analyzing datasets and knowledge bases
-- **colab/**: Colab-spezifische Skripte und Requirements für Cloud-Experimente
+- **colab/**: Colab-specific scripts and requirements for cloud experiments
-- **images/**: Archivierte Bilddaten (z.B.
-Colab-Images, Backups)
+- **images/**: Archived image data (e.g., Colab images, backups)
-- **archives/**: Große Archivdateien und Backups (z.B. .tar.gz)
+- **archives/**: Large archive files and backups (e.g., .tar.gz)
-- **configs/**: Markdown-Dateien mit Konfigurationen, Best Practices und Setup-Informationen
+- **configs/**: Markdown files with configurations, best practices, and setup information

-## Hinweise
+## Notes
-- Die Dateien dienen als Referenz, Backup oder für spezielle Experimente.
+- The files serve as reference, backup, or for special experiments.
-- Für die Hauptentwicklung und aktuelle Experimente siehe die Hauptordner im Projekt-Root.
+- For main development and current experiments, see the main directories in the project root.
-- Nicht alle Inhalte sind produktiv im Einsatz – bitte vor Nutzung prüfen!
+- Not all content is in productive use – please check before using!